 Extra Debit Card Fees

-- $8 per month for the Credit Building plan ($7/month if paid annually).
+- $20 per month for the Credit Building plan (works out to $240 per year).

-- $12 per month for the Rewards plus Credit Building plan ($9/month if paid annually).
+- $25 per month for the Rewards plus Credit Building plan (works out to $300 per year).

-If you don’t expect to spend over $400 on purchases eligible for the 1% cash reward, it is best to stick with the Credit Building plan.
+If you don’t expect to spend a minimum of $5000 on your debit card in a year to earn rewards equal to the extra $50 that you’re paying it is best to stick with the Credit Building plan.

 Extra Debit Card Pros & Cons